 So I said that out loud.
 And Claude just… started building it.

-Eight hours later I had a fully functional AI travel planner with a dark-mode map interface, photo carousels, a booking page with affiliate links, shareable itinerary URLs, terms of use, and a privacy policy.
-I named it Muévete AI — Spanish for “get moving” — and it’s deploying to muevete.ai this week.
+Over the next two days I had a fully functional AI travel planner with a dark-mode map interface, photo carousels, a booking page with affiliate links, shareable itinerary URLs, terms of use, and a privacy policy.
+I named it Muévete AI — Spanish for “get moving” — and it’s live at muevete.ai.

 I am not a developer.

-Fifteen years ago I was a non-technical co-founder at a “big data” startup.
-We had a technical co-founder, a dev team, a roadmap, sprints, standups — the whole thing.
+Fifteen years ago I was a non-technical co-founder at a “big data” startup (remember those?).
+We had technical co-founders, a roadmap, sprints, standups — the whole thing.
 It took months to build anything.
 The gap between what I could imagine and what I could ship felt like a canyon I was always trying to shout across.

-That startup failed.
-But I learned a lot.
+That startup failed, for a lot of reasons.
 I became an attorney.
-I stayed curious about technology, probably more so than the average lawyer, but I never closed that gap.
+I stayed curious about technology, probably more so than the average lawyer, but I never really closed that gap.

 What actually happened

 Claude didn’t just write code.
-It was a conversation.
-I’d describe what I wanted — can we add a way to request changes to the itinerary without regenerating from scratch? — and minutes later it existed.
-When something broke, I’d paste the error and ask what went wrong.
+It was a conversation — a long one.
+I’d describe what I wanted, and minutes later it existed.
+When something broke, I’d describe the symptoms and ask what went wrong.
 When I had a product instinct — no one is going to share this to LinkedIn, swap it for Facebook — it just happened.

-I was functioning as a product manager, not a developer.
+I was functioning as a product manager.
 And it turns out that’s the job now.

 The things I actually contributed: